 Before becoming a candidate for the M.F.A. in Theatre the student must have a Degree Audit on file with the Graduate School and pass a qualifying examination which is administered by the student's M.F.A. portfolio committee.
 Admission to candidacy, which usually occurs in the final semester, must be satisfied before the student is allowed to schedule an exit portfolio presentation.
-The Degree Audit form is available at Grad.IllinoisState.edu/students/forms (https://grad.illinoisstate.edu/students/forms/).
+The Degree Audit form is available at Grad.IllinoisState.edu/students/forms/).